perl-seis/Seis/README.md

 If you have any ideas to support these things without performance issue, patches welcome(I guess most of features can fix if you are XS hacker).

-# Compiling regeular expression is slow.
+# Compiling regular expression is slow.

 It can be optimizable.